repllabs/fastrepl/README.md

 # })
 ```

-Now, let's use one of our evaluators to assess the system.
-Please note that we are running it 5 times to ensure we obtain consistent results.
+Now, let's use one of our evaluators to evaluate the dataset.
+Note that we are running it 5 times to ensure we obtain consistent results.

 ```python
 evaluator = fastrepl.RAGEvaluator(node=fastrepl.RAGAS(metric="Faithfulness"))